 Among the many honors I have received are awards from the Swiss Ophthalmological Society, The Association for Research in Vision, the Helen Keller Society, and the New York State Ophthalmological Society.
 I have received many teaching awards, and I have received the Honor Award, the Senior Honor Award, and the Lifetime Achievement Award from the American Academy of Ophthalmology.

-- Awards and Honors: New York Magazine Top Doctors (2002-2016)
+- Castle Connolly: New York Magazine Top Doctors (2002-2018)

 Abramson, DH, Marr, BP, Brodie, SE, Dunkel, IJ, Palioura, S, Gobin, YP.
 Opthalmic Artery Chemosurgery for Less Advanced Intraocular Retinoblastoma: Five Year Review, PLoSONE 2012 April 7(4):1-5.

 Marr, BP, Hung, C, Gobin, YP, Dunkel, IJ, Brodie, SE, Abramson, DH.
 Success of intra-arterial chemotherapy (chemosurgery) for retinoblastoma: effect of orbitovascular anatomy.
 Arch Opthalmol.
 2012 Feb; 130(2):180-185

 Marr, BP, Brodie, SE, Dunkel, IJ, Gobin, YP, Abramson, DH.
 Three-drug intra-arterial chemotherapy using simultaneous carboplatine, topotecan, and melphan for intraocular retinoblastoma: preliminary results, Br J. Ophthalmol.
 2012 Aug 3.
 (Epup ahead of print)